ksu-is/Quote-of-the-Day-IS_acc-/projectroadmap.md

 Emerging task: iterate one string at a time

 Emerging task: establish a count or seek that re positions the pointer to the first string once all 3 strings have been displayed

+7-16-20

+Update: tried saving a sunday.txt file that contained a list of 3 strings.
+Pushed this file to github, and used the url to attempt to open and read lines from this file.
+A syntax error popped up in the terminal.